Valko Chervenkov

 Valko Velyov Chervenkov (Вълко Вельов Червенков) (6 September 1900 – 21 October 1980) was a Bulgarian communist politician.
 He served as leader of the Communist Party between 1949 and 1954, and Prime Minister between 1950 and 1956.

 His rule was marked by the consolidation of the Stalinist model, rapid industrialisation, collectivisation and large-scale persecution of political opponents.

+Stalin's death in 1953 had repercussions for his regime in Bulgaria.
+In 1954, Chervenkov accepted the Soviet model of collective leadership and handed over his post as party leader to Todor Zhivkov.
+The government also released a large number of political prisoners and directed its economic policy towards improving living standards rather than accelerating industrialization.

 Biography

 Early life and career in the Soviet Union

 Chervenkov was born in Zlatitsa, Bulgaria in to a peasant family.
 He became a member of the Communist Party in 1919 and participated in communist youth group activities and newspaper editing.
 He took part in the failed 1923 September Uprising and was sentenced to death, but was allowed to emigrate to the Soviet Union.

 In 1925, Chervenkov fled to the Soviet Union.
-He attended the Marx-Lenin school in Moscow and eventually became its director.
+He attended the International Lenin School in Moscow and eventually became its director.
 He became a supporter of the governing style of Joseph Stalin and was known for his high wit and knowledge of Marxism–Leninism.
 He was recruited as an agent in the NKVD under the alias "Spartak".
 In 1941, Chervenkov became the director of a radio station which sent anti-nazi and pro-communist messages to the Bulgarian nation.